Forge Dam Updates

 The thermometer here shows how much the Friends of the Porter Valley have raised to date from small donations and events, including £70,000 from Council Section 106 money (under this scheme new property developments have to give money for community good).

-Our regular community events of the Annual Duck Race, Autumn and Christmas fairs help to raise useful amounts whilst having a great time.
+Our regular community events of the Annual Duck Race, and Christmas Fair help to raise useful amounts whilst having a great time.
 However we urge visitors to pop their spare change into the collection bottle on the counter in the Forge Dam Café or into the green charity buckets which will be around on conservation work days twice a month.

 Public Consultation on recommendations take place at Forge Dam Café and Sheffield Council approve a Master Plan proposal to remove the silt from the dam, and retain a smaller island.